Using a solicitor

 Step 1: Complain to the firm of solicitors

 In all cases the complaint has to be made first to the solicitor or their firm preferably in writing.
 Many complaints are resolved at this stage.
-If you try to skip this stage the Scottish Legal Complaints Commission will treat your complaint as ‘premature’ and may direct you back to the solicitor or firm.
-If you have not received a satisfactory response after four weeks, you can make a complaint to the Scottish Legal Complaints Commission.
+If you try to skip this stage the Scottish Legal Complaints Commission (SLCC) will treat your complaint as ‘premature’ and may direct you back to the solicitor or firm.
+If you have not received a satisfactory response after 4 weeks, you can make a complaint to the SLCC.

 Step 2: Complain to the Scottish Legal Complaints Commission